-Natural Capital Ireland facilitated a series of workshops with members of the National Biodiversity Forum and delivered a commentary report on the National Biodiversity Action Plan to Minister of State for Heritage Malcolm Noonan.
+Natural Capital Ireland facilitated a series of workshops with members of the National Biodiversity Forum for an interim review of the National Biodiversity Action Plan and delivered a commentary report on the plan to Minister of State for Heritage Malcolm Noonan.

 The National Biodiversity Forum acts as an independent advisory group to the Minister and includes some of Ireland’s leading conservation experts.

 The report called on the government to radically step up efforts to address the biodiversity crisis - and ensure Ireland's next Biodiversity Action Plan is an “impact plan”.

 Ensure effective governance & stewardship

 Recover, restore, renew biodiversity & ecosystems